disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

    ![](images/M05/p5p15.png)

     >**Note**: You will be able to name the app only after the app is created that will take around 10-15 minutes as mentioned in the previous task.
+After 10-15 mins, please re perform **Step 1 to 2**.
+You will be able to provide the App name.

 1. Select **With data (1)**, and then select **+ Create new table (2)**.